asumagic/AshBF/README.md

 Disabling this may be useful when you are only interested by the IL assembly listings or when you want to profile IL generation.
 `1` is the default.

-## Planned features
+## TODO list

-- More static optimizations.
-VM improvements?
+- Perform better static optimizations
-- Machine code / JIT?
+- x86 JIT backend
-- Brainfuck debugger?
+- Brainfuck debugger and profiler
-- IRC / Discord bot?